Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Introduction

-In this paper, we assume that one or more noise sources affect the internal Hamiltonian of the quantum system under analysis, governing the coherent part of its dynamical evolution.
-This means that the interaction between the system and the external environment leads to extra non-deterministic terms proportional to an external stochastic field, modeled by a stochastic Schr\"{o}dinger equation as previously described.
-Thus, after deriving the master equation governing the mean stochastic dynamics of the system, averaged over the noise realization, we evaluate the channel capacity associated to an optimal control problem, whereby the optimized control pulse acts on the noisy quantum system.
-According to Shannon's theorems~\cite{Shannon1948,Shannon1949}, the values of the corresponding channel capacity in the frequency domain strictly depend on the noise power spectral density, as well as the control error in reaching a desired quantum state.
-In particular, in this paper the relations between these quantities are quantitatively characterized, both analytically and by means of numerical simulations, and we show that they are in agreement with the Kofman-Kurizki universal formula for decoherence in quantum processes~\cite{KofmanNAT2000,KofmanPRL2001}.
+In this paper, we assume that noise sources affect the internal Hamiltonian of the quantum system under analysis, governing the coherent part of its dynamical evolution.
+This means that the interaction between the quantum system and the external environment leads to extra non-deterministic terms proportional to an external stochastic field, modeled by a stochastic Schr\"{o}dinger equation.
+Thus, after deriving the master equation that describes the mean stochastic dynamics of the system, averaged over the noise realizations, we evaluate the channel capacity associated to the considered optimal control problem, whereby optimized pulses control a noisy quantum system.
+According to Shannon's theorems~\cite{Shannon1948,Shannon1949}, the values of a channel capacity in the frequency domain depend on the power spectral density of the noise affecting the channel, as well as the error in reaching a desired quantum state.
+Thus, in this paper the relations between these quantities are quantitatively characterized, both analytically and by means of numerical simulations, and we show that they are in agreement with the Kofman-Kurizki universal formula for decoherence in quantum processes~\cite{KofmanNAT2000,KofmanPRL2001}.